DYSCALCULIA COMPETENCIES FOR COLLEGE DISABILITY SERVICES PERSONNEL (DCSP)

 ....all for want of a horseshoe nail."

-(2) We can generalize this neglect of small things to great detriment, to our own scenario:
+This neglect of small things to great detriment, applies to the dyscalculic student.

 For want of a diagnosis, the solution was lost;

 For want of a solution, the instruction was lost;

 For want of instruction, the knowledge was lost;